Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 If you’re a homeowner looking to attract a buyer pool that includes both families seeking a home and investors in search of rental properties, it’s in your interest to request an income valuation as part of your appraisal.

-While you may be able to hasten the process, a more pressing question may be whether you can improve the accuracy of your home appraisal.
+While you may be able to hasten the process, a more pressing question may be whether you can improve the accuracy of your real estate transaction's home appraisal.
 Homeowners have a vested interest in achieving maximal appraised value on their homes—the more value is considered, the greater the potential for a higher sale price tag (and greater home equity).

 To get a headstart, consider going over this home appraisal checklist so that you can collect information on: